devops-works/binenv/README.md

 With a distribution passed as an argument (e.g. `binenv update kubectl`), it will only update installable versions for `kubectl`.

+Note that Github enforces rate limits (e.g. 60 unauthenticated API requests per hours).
+So you should update all distributions (e.g. `binenv update`) with caution.

+There is currently no support for tokens.

 #### Examples